zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 When you ran your `training_pipeline` above, you will see some visualizations already created for your artifacts.
 Explore them in the dashboard!

-See the [artifact visualization docs](../advanced-guide/data-management/visualize-artifacts.md) for more information on how add your own visualizations for your artifacts!
+See the [artifact visualization docs](../advanced-guide/data-management/visualize-artifacts.md) for more information on how to add your own visualizations for your artifacts!

 ### Consuming external artifacts within a pipeline